Math Tutoring at Fossil!

 Students interested in working with a peer tutor for mathematics can search for a suitable math tutor by visiting the following website and selecting the Tutor tab: www.tinyurl.com/frhmath

-Advanced Placement (AP) @ Fossil Ridge (info page)
+Advanced Placement (AP) @ Fossil Ridge (information page)

 Students benefit academically and financially by taking Concurrent Enrollment courses because:

 - Students may take more challenging or specialized courses on topics of particular interest

 - Students save in tuition costs later by accumulating college credits while in high school